0sps/sullivan.mx/_posts/2026-04-01-Gavin-grier-stalker.md

 You can also listen on YouTube here: https://youtu.be/9QgQPyUm_g0

 So after this the texts kept coming through, evenn into October and November.
-The angle had shifted, though: the stalker said I had ruined things with Gavin, that I was the problem, that I was "stuck up" and unlovable.
-It got to me.
+The stalker would say I had ruined things with Gavin, that I was the problem, that I was "stuck up" and unlovable.
+It really did get to me.
 I started wondering whether I had been unfair to Gavin, or whether I had caused all of this by calling him a narcissist.

 Unfortunately at this point in my life, having just graduated and dealt with many changes both in my professional life, my personal life, and with my family, I was already extremely extressed.
 Because of this, I didn't really have any defense against what was happening.
 I started to believe all the messages Gavin sent me.
 I had no self-confidence left at that point, and sometimes I would come home from work and think about it all night.

-### The point where I thought I had been unfair to him

 In mid-November, I reached back out to Gavin.
 I apologized and said I felt bad about how we had left things.
 I genuinely believed everything this stalker said, that calling someone a narcisist was such a bad thing to do that I deserved death for it.